olemiss-physics/PHYS709-Fall2024/tutorials/python.md

 If you don't know what Anaconda is you can look it up in your own time but for the purposes of this tutorial, I won't mention it again.

 {: .note }
-> Note
->
-> Don't forget: If you run into any difficulties during this install process, please post in our class channel (#phys709-fall2024) on Slack.
+> Don't forget: If you run into any difficulties during this install process, please post in our class channel (**#phys709-fall2024**) on Slack.

 There's a multitude of resources online for your specific system, but the installation instructions herein should suffice for the most generic install.
 For the record, they worked for me on an Ubuntu-based zsh-shell via [Windows Subsystem for Linux (WSL)](https://ubuntu.com/desktop/wsl); allows one to access Ubuntu (Linux) terminal environment on Windows.